coderefinery/neic-ahm-2021/slides.md

 - How can large be more inclusive?
 How is it less?
 - What technical obstacles does it have?

-10 minutes to discuss in breakout rooms, summarize here after.
+*10 minutes to discuss in breakout rooms, summarize here after.
+Please write answers in HackMD.*

 <!--
 - Why you need a vision (Mega-Coderefinery vs HPC kickstart)